-In response to changing consumer needs, leading luxury and business hotel player Indian Hotels Company Ltd shifted its focus to budget hotels and rolled out the first Indian hotel, its budget brand, in Bangalore in South India.
+In response to changing consumer needs, leading luxury and business hotels player Indian Hotels Company Ltd shifted its focus to budget hotels and rolled out the first Indian hotel, its budget brand, in Bangalore in South India.
 Interglobe Enterprises signed a joint venture with Accor, in March 2005, to develop budget hotels in India under the brand name Ibis.

-• Shifts focus on Online travel in India:
+Shifts focus On-line travel in India